Saturday 18th May 2019 - Steyning, West Sussex

 Age group categories, distances and entry fees

-The Novice 1-2 categories are generally for beginner and first time triathletes - all athletes will get their times but it is more about taking part than competing for positions.
+The Novice 1-2 and Tristart categories are generally for beginner and first time triathletes - all athletes will get their times and a medal but it is more about taking part than competing for positions.
+Tristarts and Novice 1’s will race together as one wave.
+The Tristars 1-3 and Youth categories are for slightly more experienced triathletes and will race in separate waves.

-The Bri Tri Kids Triathlon, Steyning is intended to be a fun event for ALL the children.
+The Bri Tri Kids Triathlon, Steyning, in association with kidstriUK, is intended to be a fun event for ALL the children.
 All cycleworthy bikes are acceptable and your children don't need to have special tri-suits or other gear.
-We just want them all to experience the wonderful feeling of satisfaction and accomplishment having just finishing a swim, bike and run :)
+We just want them all to experience the wonderful feeling of satisfaction and accomplishment having just finishing a swim, bike and run :-)

 Triathlon England South East Junior Race Series

-The event will run under Permit from Triathlon England and will be in line with British Triathlon race rules and codes of practice.
+The event is run under Permit from British Triathlon and will be run in line with British Triathlon race rules and codes of practice.

 We are very grateful to this years sponsors;

-The Bri Tri Kids Triathlon, Steyning is based at Steyning Leisure Centre, Horsham Road, Steyning.
+The Bri Tri Kids Triathlon, Steyning, in association with kidstriUK, is based at Steyning Leisure Centre, Horsham Road, Steyning.
 The entrance to the carpark is via Shooting Field to the east of the school (use BN44 3RX).
 We ask that participants please DO NOT park in the main Leisure Centre carpark to the west of the school.
 Thank you.

-Registration will open at 9am.
-The first race briefing will be at 10.30am and the first race, the Novices, will start at 11.00am.
+Registration for Youth, Tristars 3 & 2 will open at 9.30am.
+The first race briefing will be at 10.35am and the first race, the Youths, will start at 11.00am.
 Please see below for more details.
 Dependent on the number in each category racing we hope to finish all the races by 2.30pm.

 The entrance to the carpark is via Shooting Field to the east of the school.
 We ask that participants please DO NOT park in the main Leisure Centre carpark to the west of the school.
 Thank you.

-Registration for Novice and Tristar 1 competitors only will be open from 9am.
-Registration for Tristar 2, 3 and Youth will be open from 9.30am.
+Registration for Youth, Tristar 3 and Tristar 2 competitors only will be open from 9.30am.
+Registration for Tristar 1, Novices and Tristarts will be open from 10.15am.
 At registration competitors will collect their race pack (including a numbered plastic sack for all swim equipment), race number and a coloured wrist band.
 They will also be body marked with their race number.

 There is a nominal booking fee that is added to the Entry fee on booking.